zhengqigao/kirchhoffnet/README.md

 As users might notice, inside `src/results/twomoon`, we provide the `config.yaml` file, which was used to train the model stored there.
 This config file is exactly the same as `src/configs/config_twomoon.yaml`.
 Users can also use the `config.yaml` under other `src/results/xxx` as the commandline argument for the script `main_gen.py` and `main_den.py` to re-run the training procedure.

 Similarly, we also provide trained model checkpoints for image classification task.
 But first please revise the data path in line 22-28 in `src/utils/testbench.py` for the program to successfully locate the data.
-Specifically,
+Afterwards,

 ```shell
 python inference_image_classify.py --exp_name xxx --gpu 0